 We meet inside the rotunda of the Houston City Hall at 901 Bagby Street, Houston, Texas 77002 on Monday through Friday.
 City Hall is closed on weekends.
 On weekends, we meet at a park bench on the east side of City Hall.

-Tourists will have the opportunity to: 1.
-Go on a tram ride to Rocket Park and Independence Plaza to see Mercury and Saturn V rockets and go inside a practice shuttle and a real 747 that used to have shuttles attached to them.
-I will provide a narrative tour at the rockets, describing the history of them, their purposes, their engines and power, and more.
+As of May 11, 2026, Space Center Houston (SCH) has 4 different tram rides and at least 5 films/documentaries to watch.
+You need 1.5 days to see and do everything.
+We will: 1.
+Go on a tram to Rocket Park and Independence Plaza to see Mercury & Saturn V rockets.
+This also includes a narrative tour.
+Additionally, you will go inside a practice shuttle & a 747 that used to have shuttles attached to them.
 1.5 to 2.0 hours.
-2. See the 15 minute, 30 second documentary "human Destiny."
-3. Have a narrative tour in the Starship Gallery space museum where they can touch a moon rock, see capsules up close of Mercury, Gemini, and Apollo rockets, walk through a model of Skylab, and more.
+2. See the 15 minute, 30 second documentary "Human Destiny."
+3. Have a narrative tour in the Starship Gallery museum where you can touch a moon rock, see capsules up close of Mercury, Gemini, and Apollo rockets, walk through a model of Skylab, and more.
 30 minutes.
-4. Go on a second tram to the Astronauts Training Facility.
+4. Go on a 2nd tram to the Astronauts Training Facility.
 45 minutes.
-5. Lunch at the SCH cafeteria.
+5. Eat lunch at the SCH cafeteria.
 45 minutes.
-6. See an Elon Musk Space X rocket Falcon 9 that actually flew.
+6. See a Space X rocket Falcon 9 that actually flew.
 5 minutes.
 7. Souvenir shopping.
 20 minutes.
-8. Possibly see another movie or hear an astronaut talk.
-9. Drive to and from SCH.
+8. See another movie or go on a 3rd tram ride.
+9. Drive to & from SCH.
 1.0 - 1.5 hours.

 For a full refund, cancel at least 24 hours before the scheduled departure time.